 For the past fifteen years, I have been motivated to examine the relationship between visual culture, gender, and power in African arts.
 I am primarily interested in the ways in which artists use visual culture for the purposes of promoting social justice, and the ways in which women use art as a form of activism and empowerment.
 Several of my publications concern an artmaking cooperative called the Philani Printing Project, which is located in the township of Crossroads (South Africa).
 The women artists who work here have formed an amazing place where art and feminist politics intersect with political action.
 I have also written about the place of visual culture in relation to memory, trauma, and recovery.

-The book that I am currently writing, tentatively titled "Selective Silencing and the Shaping of Memory in Post-Apartheid South African Visual Culture," examines visual representations of women political activists in South Africa both during and after the struggle against apartheid.
-Specifically, I examine the extent to which women's participation in the struggle for democracy is represented and remembered, and in many cases forgotten, in contemporary South African visual culture and commemorative sites.
-I argue that in the context of the country's urgent and ongoing debates about national transformation, the rich visual rhetoric that once helped create political identities and recognition for women has now largely disappeared.
+The book that I am currently writing, How Did They Dare?: Women’s Activism and the Work of Memory in South African Commemorative Art, examines visual representations of women political activists in South Africa both during and after the struggle against apartheid.
+Specifically, I examine the extent to which women’s participation in the struggle for democracy is represented and remembered, and in many cases forgotten, in contemporary South African visual culture and commemorative sites.
+I argue that in the context of the country’s urgent and ongoing debates about national transformation, the rich visual rhetoric that once helped create political identities and recognition for women has now largely disappeared.

 Because I am primarily interested in the role and evidence of art in the question of political agency for women, my book should be of interest to scholars and practitioners interested in integrating the experiences of women into studies on conflict-affect areas more generally.
 Given that women in several transforming countries continue to struggle to make the dynamics of gender salient, the account of experiences of women in South Africa may very well have relevance for other contemporary contexts.